 The biggest challenge setting up Plex on Chromecast is figuring out ways to cast content to it without tying up your computer or phone while you watch.
 Using the Plex full-featured web client to send content to your TV removes the need to keep the movie or TV show playing on another device.
 Here’s how you can easily set up Plex on Chromecast.

 Plex is a streaming media server that can deliver content to your TV, computer, or mobile devices.
 You can use Plex to watch movies and shows that you have downloaded.
 It also manages music, and will let you take your home music library with you out of the house.

-Google made Chromecast as a low-cost, simple streaming device that will work on any TV with an HDMI port.
-They were one of the first home streaming devices to market, and they have an established user base.
+Google made the Chromecast digital media player as a low-cost, simple streaming device that will work on any TV with an HDMI port.
+They were one of the first home streaming devices to market in 2013, and they have an established user base.